microsoft/nanotune/docs/classification/index.rst

 |sd1| |sd2|

 Experimental single dots.

 In general, this charge state can be reproduced by models fairly well.
-But these to examples show that experimental data will always have some noise and maybe regions with poor regimes.
-A useful classifier should not be bothered by lower resolution.
+But these examples show that experimental data will always have some noise and maybe regions with poor regimes.

 .. |dd1| image:: ./figs/dotfit_deafcafe-0200-0004-0000-0165a05dfe17.svg
    :width: 45 %